 - Aspirin is an antiplatelet blood thinner that works by helping to keep platelets (which are pieces of blood cells) from sticking together and forming blood clots.

-XARELTO®, in combination with low-dose aspirin, is the only anticoagulant (blood thinner) indicated to help reduce the risk of heart attack, stroke, or cardiovascular death in adults with CAD.
+XARELTO®, in combination with low-dose aspirin,* is the only drug in its class† indicated to help reduce the risk of heart attack, stroke, and cardiovascular death in adults with CAD.

 a cardiovascular